benschaf/flash-cli/README.md

     Methods:
-        _load_flashcards(): Loads the flashcards from the worksheet data. show_all(): Displays all the flashcards in a table format. upload() -> None: Prepares the flashcard data and uploads it to the Google Sheets worksheet.
+        _load_flashcards(): Loads the flashcards from the worksheet data. show_all(): Displays all the flashcards in a table format. upload(): Prepares the flashcard data and uploads it to the Google Sheets worksheet.

         Note: The methods above all use helper methods to perform their tasks.